top of page

 We won an Emerald Award for conserving and celebrating Edmonton's native plants.

-Paul Wong Restoration Bruce Bashforth CD.JPG
+Paul Wong Restoration Bruce Bashforth CD

 There was an extensive native plant rescue at the Paul Wong property.